-ROYAL HONORS FOR US CITIZENS
+ROYAL HONOuRS FOR non-UK CITIZENS

 Many US Citizens Have Received Royal Honors For Their Achievements – Including Knighthoods And Damehoods